Medical expert of the article

 Treatment of acute left ventricular failure

-In intensive care of a condition such as acute left ventricular failure, vasodilators, diuretics, narcotic analgesics, bronchodilators and respiratory support are used.
+In the intensive care of a condition such as acute left ventricular failure, vasodilators, diuretics, narcotic analgesics, bronchodilators and respiratory support are used.